iamyanbo/UncertaintyPainting/README.md

 Future work involves exploring advanced uncertainty methods to improve robustness:
 *   **Monte Carlo (MC) Dropout:** Bayesian approximation via dropout during inference.
 *   **Deep Ensembles:** Uncertainty estimation through variance across multiple models.
+*   **Ablation Study (Class Granularity vs. Uncertainty):** A key next step is to isolate the gains from the 21-class upgrade versus the uncertainty fusion.
+This involves training a model with 21 painted classes *but without* the uncertainty channel to verify the specific impact of the entropy feature.

 ---